Stablecoin Kolibri Devs: DeFi on Tezos Has a Lot of Potential But More Technologies Are Needed for It to Flourish

 Our previous entries mentioned Kolibri (kUSD), a stablecoin on the Tezos blockchain.
 Today, we will cover it in greater detail: on February 18, the development team at Hover Labs has officially launched Kolibri on mainnet.

-We talked with Kolibri developers Ryan Sears and Kiefer Taylor of Hover Labs about the unique features of kUSD, funny bugs, and the upcoming governance transfer to the community.
+We talked with Kolibri developers Ryan Sears and Keefer Taylor of Hover Labs about the unique features of kUSD, funny bugs, and the upcoming governance transfer to the community.

 Hello, Keefer and Ryan.
 Please tell us about your background.
 How did you get into cryptocurrency and blockchain development?

 Ryan: Hello!
 Thanks a ton for putting this together, we’re really excited to chat through some of the work we’ve been doing over the past few months.

 My background is primarily in cybersecurity, though I do a lot of development and consider myself more of a “developer with a security mindset” now than a “security dude with a developer mindset” which I would’ve identified as ~5 years ago.
 I’ve been a crypto enthusiast for a long while at this point.
 A good chunk of the security-focused work I’ve done in the past is cryptography-focused, but in a more traditional sense (PKI, HMACs, hashing passwords, etc).
 For me, one of the most exciting things that have come from the whole ecosystem is the advancements in cryptography itself.
 Things like ZK proofs were known about, but only in a real academic sense.
 Now you have things like reusable building blocks pioneered by folks like Monero and ZCash, and now in use on major platforms like Tezos (with the Sapling upgrade) and even entire blockchains based on the idea (like Coda/Mina and their succinct blockchain).